CVE-2026-6255: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in sszdh Simple Owl Shortcodes

 Technical Summary

-CVE-2026-6255 is a stored cross-site scripting vulnerability in the Simple Owl Shortcodes WordPress plugin (sszdh project) affecting all versions up to 2.1.1.
-The issue is due to improper neutralization of input (CWE-79) in the 'num' attribute of the 'owls_wrapper' shortcode, allowing authenticated users with contributor-level privileges or higher to inject arbitrary web scripts.
-These scripts execute in the context of any user viewing the compromised page, potentially leading to session hijacking or other script-based attacks.
-The CVSS 3.1 base score is 6.4 (medium severity), reflecting network attack vector, low attack complexity, required privileges, no user interaction, and partial impact on confidentiality and integrity.
+CVE-2026-6255 is a stored cross-site scripting vulnerability in the Simple Owl Shortcodes WordPress plugin, affecting all versions up to and including 2.1.1.
+The issue stems from improper neutralization of input in the 'num' attribute of the 'owls_wrapper' shortcode, allowing authenticated users with contributor-level permissions or higher to inject arbitrary web scripts.
+These scripts execute in the context of users visiting the injected pages, potentially leading to session hijacking or other script-based attacks.
+The vulnerability has a CVSS 3.1 base score of 6.4, reflecting network attack vector, low attack complexity, and privileges required at the contributor level without user interaction.

 Potential Impact

 An attacker with contributor-level or higher access can inject persistent malicious scripts into pages via the vulnerable shortcode attribute.
-This can lead to unauthorized script execution in the browsers of users who view the affected content, potentially compromising user sessions or data confidentiality and integrity.
-There is no indication of impact on availability.
-No known exploits in the wild have been reported.
+This can lead to unauthorized script execution in the browsers of users who visit the compromised pages, potentially resulting in data theft or session compromise.
+The vulnerability does not impact availability and requires authenticated access, limiting its scope somewhat.
+No known active exploitation has been reported.

 Mitigation Recommendations

 No official patch or remediation is currently available for this vulnerability.
-Users should monitor the vendor's advisory for updates.
-Until a fix is released, restrict contributor-level access to trusted users only and consider disabling or removing the Simple Owl Shortcodes plugin if possible to prevent exploitation.
+Users should monitor the vendor's advisory channels for updates.
+Until a fix is released, restrict contributor-level access to trusted users only and consider disabling or removing the Simple Owl Shortcodes plugin if feasible to reduce risk.

 CVE-2026-6255: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in sszdh Simple Owl Shortcodes